Disability Liaison Service

 The Women’s Disability Liaison Officer is available to support patients, their families and carers to use the Women’s health services and access care and treatment.

-The Disability Liaison Officer should be contacted immediately if COVID-19 measures are impacting access to services.
+The Disability Liaison Officer should be contacted if patients are experiencing barriers to accessing healthcare due to their disability.

-The Women's Disability Liaison Officer can support patients, their family and carers with:
+The Women's Disability Liaison Officer can support patients, their families and carers with:

-- General support and advice on accessing the Women’s healthcare and services, including arranging transport to appointments.
+- General support and advice on accessing the Women’s healthcare and services.

-- Specific support to access our clinical services including maternity, gynaecological, sexual and reproductive health, allied health and other hospital services.
+- Specific support to access our clinical services including maternity, gynaecological, sexual and reproductive health, allied health and other Royal Women’s Hospital services.

 - Helping the patient's care team to understand specific needs and ensuring that the patient is provided with safe, accessible and inclusive care during their hospital stay and outpatient clinic appointments.